danlucraft/simplex/README.md

 simplex
 =======

 A naive pure-Ruby implementation of the Simplex algorithm for solving linear programming problems.
+Solves maximizations in standard form.

 ## Why?